Enjoy a a picnic at Membenup or Layman.

 Wildflowers and Wildlife

-The majestic tuart tree grows only on coastal limestone 200 kilometres on either side of Perth.
+The majestic tuart tree grows only on coastal limestone 200km on either side of Perth.
 Tuart Forest National Park protects the largest remaining pure forest of tuart in the world.
 It also has the tallest and largest specimens of tuart trees on the Swan Coastal Plain.
-Some trees are more than 33 metres high and 10 metres in girth.
+Some trees are more than 33m high and 10m in girth.

 The park's vegetation also includes a number of isolated and remnant populations of several plant species, normally associated with WA's South Coast.
 There is also a thriving community of fungi, including some species yet to be named.
 Last, but certainly not least, the Tuart Forest National Park provides an abundance of nesting hollows, used by many species of waterbirds that feed in the adjacent wetlands.